What do I need to fillet a fish?

 5.)
 When the fillet is loosened at the bottom of the fish, the fillet cuts down the fillet onside the ribs.

 6.)
 The fillet now usually contains remains of the abdominal bones, this removes her with a curving cut from the abdominal area of the fillet.
-This step is also very important, as this part may contain nematodes (threadworms).
+In other words this is also very important, because this part of the fish may contain nematodes (threadworms).
 These migrate from the organs of the fish precisely into these ventral lobes when the fish is killed.

 7.)
 The loosened filet is cut once again to remove the fins